 City, University of London Hardship Fund

-The City Hardship Fund is funded by City, University of London and the City Future Fund and provides discretionary financial assistance for students who are in financial hardship or who face an unexpected financial emergency whilst they are studying.
+The City, University of London Hardship Fund is funded by City, University of London and the City Alumni which provides discretionary financial support for students who are in financial hardship or who face an unexpected financial emergency during their course.

 Students must meet all of the eligibility criteria below:

-- Student must be enrolled full-time or part-time students (at least 50% of a full-time equivalent course) at City, University of London;
+- Students must be enrolled full-time or part-time students (at least 25% of a full-time equivalent course) at City, University of London

-- Students must apply for all eligible sources of funding before applying to the City Hardship Fund, this would include means tested maintenance loans and grants, NHS Student Bursary, Child Tax Credits, Housing Benefit, Parents Learning Allowance, Childcare Grant, Council Tax Reduction;
+- Students must apply for all eligible sources of funding before applying to the City Hardship Fund, this would include the full entitlement for means tested maintenance loans and grants, NHS Student Bursary, Child Tax Credits, Housing Benefit, Parents Learning Allowance, Childcare Grant, Council Tax Reduction, Universal Credit.

-- Undergraduate and postgraduate students must be able to demonstrate that they have made reasonable provision to cover their tuition fees and living expenses, evidence is required;
+- Students must provide evidence that they have made realistic provision to cover their tuition fees and living expenses.

-- Students must not have any outstanding tuition fees due to City when making their application to the City Hardship Fund.
+- Students must be up to date with their tuition fee payments.
 No financial support can be provided towards payment of tuition fees under any circumstances.

 Assessment and notification